abhishekvirtual/DataStructureAndAlgorithms/DataStructurs.md

 1). remove from the top.
 2). put last element on the top.
 3).
-Repeat to follow the heap rule.
+Repeat and switch opsition with the slmallest child to follow the heap rule.